 - Citronella grass

-Citronella is one of the most effective herbs in repelling flies, however it doesn’t like the cold and is very sensitive to it, needing about 6 hours of sun each day.
+Does citronella repel flies?
+Citronella for flies is one of the most effective herbs in repelling flies, however it doesn’t like the cold and is very sensitive to it, needing about 6 hours of sun each day.
 Most mosquito repellents are made with citronella.

 Basil has a strong, fresh, and somewhat sweet smell.
 It’s effective in repelling flies and mosquitoes, but as you may also know, is also great for cooking and preparing pesto.
 So why not plant some basil and enjoy some fresh cooking as well as no flies?